aendie/SkyAlmanac-Py3/README.md

 BUGFIX (solved here and in PyPI skyalmanac 1.11.2):
 A Lunar Distance chart can now be created for 19 August 2038

+**UPDATE: Dec 2022**

+BUGFIX (solved here and in PyPI skyalmanac 1.11.3):
+The Moon's hourly d-value now corresponds to the values in the official Nautical Almanac:
+* the d-value is unsigned
+* its value is the hourly difference of the ROUNDED Declinations

+In case you prefer the *previous* technique, set **d_valNA** in *config.py* to False.
+Previously the Moon's hourly d-value was:
+* negative if the next Declination is southerly; otherwise positive
+* the rounded difference of the EXACT hourly Declinations

 ## Requirements

 &emsp;Most of the computation is done by the free Skyfield library.